-The UMD-Smith Leadership Academy curriculum consists of a full-day orientation, six full-day courses, a half-day preparation session for the final presentation, and a final half-day session for action learning presentations, delivered across a three-month period.
-Students will be required to attend every session in order to receive the certificate of completion.
+The UMD-Smith Leadership Academy curriculum consists of a full-day orientation, six full-day courses, two half-day courses, and a final half-day session for action learning presentations, delivered across an eight-month period, from Sept.
+2016 – April 2017.
+Specific course dates coming soon.

 Customer Service Excellence